Kingaroy: History

 St Mary's Catholic Primary School opened in January 1929.
 In 1980 it merged with St Mary's Catholic Secondary School to become South Burnett Catholic College.

 The town's wastewater treatment plant was established circa 1940 with the treated water being discharged into the Stuart River.
-A major upgrade occurred between 2014–2016 resulting greater processing capacity at greater efficiency with treated water now being recycled for use on sporting fields and the golf course.
+A major upgrade occurred between 2014 and 2016 resulting greater processing capacity at greater efficiency with treated water now being recycled for use on sporting fields and the golf course.

 The Royal Australian Air Force had a significant operational and training presence in the region during the World War II, the first squadrons deploying to the town's airport about mid-1942.
 At least eight squadrons were based at RAAF Kingaroy then (viz.
 Nos.
 1, 4, 5, 6, 15, 75, 92 and 93 Squadrons), together with No. 3 Initial Training School.
 Aircraft operated there by the RAAF included Avro Ansons, CAC Wirraways, DAP Beauforts, DH Mosquitos, Curtiss P-40E Kittyhawks and Bristol Beaufighters.
 Kingaroy R.A.A.F.
 Post Office was open from 7 August 1942 until 28 February 1946.

 The presence of the US Army in Queensland generally and more particularly in Kingaroy created a need to supply them with very large quantities of navy beans (known as baked beans in Australia) which led to widespread planting of navy beans in the Kingaroy area from 1940 with seed supplied by the US Army.
 Such was the military importance of navy beans that all war-time production of navy beans was done under contract to the Australian Government and subject to the National Security Act.
 After the war, the industry struggled with a number of issues including tariffs, marketing, processing and being controlled from Brisbane.
 With the vast majority of bean growers in Queensland being in the Kingaroy area and following the destruction of the processing factory in Toowoomba, local growers decided to form a co-operative based in Kingaroy to process and market the product locally on a site provided by Kingaroy Shire Council who wanted to encourage the project.
 Since 1993, the cooperative is known as Bean Growers Australia.